sourcegraph/handbook/content/talent/types_of_interviews.md

   -  Tell us about the best team you've ever been a part of.
   -  Tell us about a time when you had to put your team's interests above your own.

-## Team collaboration interview
+## Cross-team collaboration interview
 - Interviewer(s): people outside of your respective department who you would cross-collaborate with regularly.
 - Duration: 30-45 minutes.
 - Details: during this stage of the interview process, you will meet with members of another team with whom you would partner regularly.
 The goal of this interview is to understand how you communicate and collaborate with cross-functional partners within Sourcegraph.
 - Example questions:
-  -  Coming soon
+  -  Tell us about a recent project you worked on where you collaborate with people outside of your department
+  -  Tell me about a project where you or your team had a disagreement with someone in another function

 ## Values interview
 Read more about our values interview [here](https://about.sourcegraph.com/handbook/talent/hiring/evaluating_values).